 We fielded our first batch of vignettes during the 2015/2016 update, presenting 116 vignettes for 31 V-Dem questions to 599 experts from 94 countries.
 We followed with a second batch during the 2016/2017 update, presenting 224 vignettes for 66 V-Dem questions to 1400 experts from 174 countries.
 The following rounds of vignettes rolled out since the 2017/2018 data update replicated the previous year's vignette process but with vignettes for essentially all questions that Country Experts answer (noted in Codebook).
-We also analyzed the received data and wrote new vignettes for 20% of questions that exhibited strong inconsistency in vignette responses in previous period.
-Since the 2020/21 update we ended that iterative rewriting process and have focused on getting as many Country Experts as possible answer as a large selection of vignettes as possible.
-Experts are not required to complete vignettes, but were requested.
+Until the 2020/21 update, we also analyzed the received vignettes data and wrote new vignettes for 20% of questions that exhibited strong inconsistency in vignette responses in the previous period.
+Since the 2020/21 update, we have focused on getting as many Country Experts as possible to answer as large a set of vignettes as possible.
+Experts are not required to complete vignettes, but were appealed to do so.

-Vignettes provide bridging data that requires no specific case knowledge, enabling us to obtain bridging information across raters who are not qualified to code the same set of real-world cases.
+Vignettes provide bridging data that require no specific case knowledge, enabling us to obtain bridging information across raters who are not qualified to code the same set of real-world cases.
 This is even more important for the Historical (pre-1900) part of the coding, given that there only 1-2 experts per country, due to the practical limitations of recruiting true historical experts discussed above.
-This is then also the reason why the Historical coding includes sets of vignettes before each relevant questions, meaning that all historical experts rate several hundred identical vignettes.
+This is then also the reason why the Historical coding includes sets of vignettes before each relevant question, meaning that all historical experts rate several hundred identical vignettes.
 The vignettes also ensure that experts are considering the same information when evaluating cases, helping us to isolate the effect of DIF on raters' codes.
 We are studying a variety of methods for incorporating information from anchoring vignette responses into our modeling strategy.
-Currently we treat them like any other observation when fitting measurement models, thereby using the bridging information that they provide to improve the DIF adjustments produced by our IRT models.
+Currently, we treat them like any other observation when fitting measurement models, thereby using the bridging information that they provide to improve the DIF adjustments produced by our IRT models.
+The vignettes data complement the three other prongs in the V-Dem approach to dealing with DIF: 1) using IRT models; 2) recruiting bridge and lateral coders; and 3) employing empirical priors.
+As a result of these approaches, the V-Dem dataset performs well in rigorous validation tests (McMann 2016, McMann et al. 2021, Sigman and Lindberg 2015, Teorell et al. 2019).